kubevirt/kubevirt-tutorial/labs/lab4/lab4.md

 ### Deploy a Container-based Application to OpenShift

-The purpose of this section is to deploy an example application on top of OpenShift and demonstrate how containers and virtual machines can be orchestrated side by side.
+The purpose of this section is to deploy an example application on top of OpenShift and demonstrate how containers and virtual machines can be orchestrated side by side within a single OpenShift cluster.
 We are going to use the existing project `myproject`.

 #### Move to Project and Add Template